+- (1) Amounts reflect the number of shares that such holder could acquire through (i) the exercise of outstanding stock options, (ii) the vesting/settlement of outstanding RSUs and (iii) the exercise of outstanding warrants to purchase common stock, in each case within 60 days of March 30, 2016. - (2) Based on 18,368,849 shares outstanding as of March 30, 2016. - (3) Mr. Rosa's employment with us terminated on November 30, 2015.
+The terms of his Separation and Release Agreement, dated November 30, 2015, allow for continued vesting of all outstanding stock options in accordance with the original award agreements for a period of one year from the termination date, and all vested options shall remain exercisable until the termination date of such original award agreements. - (4) Ms. Kridner's employment with the Company terminated on January 6, 2016.
+Her unvested options were immediately canceled and forfeited upon termination.
+Her vested options under the 2011 Equity Incentive Plan remain exercisable for three months following termination. - (5) Ms. Oleson's employment with us terminated on June 19, 2015.
+Her unvested options and RSUs were immediately canceled and forfeited upon termination.
+Her vested options under the 2011 Equity Incentive Plan and New-Hire Plan remained exercisable for three months following termination.
+As such, all of her options and RSUs had terminated or expired prior to March 30, 2016.

-- (1) Amounts reflect the number of shares that such holder could acquire through (i) the exercise of outstanding stock options, (ii) the vesting/settlement of outstanding RSUs and (iii) the exercise of outstanding warrants to purchase common stock, in each case within 60 days of March 27, 2015. - (2) Based on 18,231,091 shares outstanding as of March 27, 2015. - (3) Excludes all securities held by BVII and BVIII because, although Dr. Brooke has an ownership interest in GBS, he no longer has the power to vote or dispose such securities.
-See note 6 below. - (4) Includes 7,250 shares held by Peters JAM Trust, 11,384 shares held by Peters Apollo Trust, 35 shares held by daughter, 53 shares held by son and 35 shares held by son. - (5) Based on Schedule 13G/A filed with the SEC on February 6, 2015 by Talu Ventures Pty Ltd ("Talu"), CM Capital Venture Trust 4A ("CM 4A") and CM Capital Venture Trust 4B ("CM 4B").
-Talu (investment manager of CM 4A and CM 4B) reports shared power to vote and dispose 1,663,212 shares, and each of CM 4A and CM 4B reports shared power to vote and dispose 831,606 shares.
-Each of CM 4A and CM 4B holds warrants to purchase 18,750 shares that are exercisable within 60 days of March 27, 2015. - (6) Based on Schedule 13G/A filed with the SEC on March 6, 2015 by GBS Venture Partners Pty Ltd ("GBS"), GBS BioVentures II Trust ("BVII") and GBS BioVentures III Trust ("BVIII").
+- (6) Based on Schedule 13G/A filed with the SEC on February 11, 2016 by Talu Ventures Pty Ltd ("Talu"), CM Capital Venture Trust 4A ("CM 4A") and CM Capital Venture Trust 4B ("CM 4B").
+Talu (investment manager of CM 4A and CM 4B) reports shared power to vote and dispose 1,625,712 shares, and each of CM 4A and CM 4B reports shared power to vote and dispose 812,856 shares. - (7) Based on Schedule 13G/A filed with the SEC on March 6, 2015 by GBS Venture Partners Pty Ltd ("GBS"), GBS BioVentures II Trust ("BVII") and GBS BioVentures III Trust ("BVIII").
 GBS (trustee and investment manager of BVII and BVIII) reports shared power to vote and dispose 1,194,761 shares, BVII reports shared power to vote and dispose 379,596 shares, and BVIII reports shared power to vote and dispose 815,165 shares.